Breakfast daily, 9 lunches, 11 three-course dinners including a welcome dinner at a historic home and a farewell dinner in Lima

 Day 14 LIMA–PARACAS.
 BALLESTAS ISLANDS CRUISE & NAZCA LINES

 Enjoy a scenic drive south along the Pan-American Highway to the Bay of Paracas.
-CRUISE out to the Ballestas Islands, which are inhabited by a wide variety of sea mammals and exotic birds, including boobies, sea lions, and Humboldt penguins.
+Embark on a CRUISE out to the Ballestas Islands, which are inhabited by a wide variety of sea mammals and exotic birds, including boobies, sea lions, and Humboldt penguins.
 The huge Candelabro, a candelabra-shaped etching on the Paracas cliffside, can also be seen as you cruise back to shore.
 Continue to the town of Pisco, the wine capital of Peru.
-Have your camera handy today as you board your aircraft for a FLIGHT over the Nazca plains, which can only be appreciated by air.
+Have your camera handy today as you board your aircraft for FLIGHTSEEING over the Nazca plains, which can only be appreciated by air.
 Your pilot will point out the mysterious markings known as the NAZCA LINES, a series of drawings of animals and geometric figures etched into the parched soil—some up to 1,000 feet long!
 Theories vary, but the most accepted belongs to German mathematician Maria Reiche, who dubbed the land the “astronomical calendar” of the ancient Peruvians.
 Enjoy dinner this evening at your hotel.

 Day 15 PARACAS–LIMA